-In today’s world, Cyber Security Challenges has been the national security, organizations ranging from small to large enterprises, government and private universities, hospitals, all prone to cyber-attacks from across the globe.
-In our quest to deal with newly emerging threats, we often face challenges that one must deal with to secure their territory.
+Cyber Security Challenges have been the national security in today’s world, organizations ranging from small to large enterprises, government and private universities, hospitals, all prone to cyber-attacks from across the globe.
+In addition, in our quest to deal with newly emerging threats, we often face challenges that one must deal with to secure their territory.

-Very recently, you might have heard that Wikipedia was taken offline (Sep 9, 2019) in regions of Middle East countries because it was attacked with a massive and broad distributed denial of service attack.
+You might have recently heard that Wikipedia was taken offline (Sep 9, 2019) in regions of Middle East countries because it was attacked with a massive and broad distributed denial of service attack.
 So if the bad guys don’t spare a free education, what less can we expect from them?

-A crisp which details out that why Cyber Security Challenges should be the top priority of top organizations in 2019 is pointed below.
+A crisp which details out that why Cyber Security Challenges should be the top priority of top organizations is pointed below.

 Main Cyber Security Challenges

-- The advanced persistent threats are those threats that go the stealthy way around to penetrate systems and servers and stays there for a longer time without getting noticed/detected by anybody.
+- Advanced persistent threats go the stealthy way around to penetrate systems and servers and stay there for a longer time without getting noticed/detected by anybody.

 - The APTs are not like typical malware, they are designed specially to serve a purpose, and in other words, they are being made for targeted attacks.
-Below is one depicted lifecycle of advanced persistent threat.
+For example, below is one depicted lifecycle of advanced persistent threat.

 - The last few years have seen a widespread rise in Ransomware attacks.
-Ransomware can also be classified as one type of APT attacks where a malware penetrates inside your system, and as the days pass, it starts to encrypt all of your files slowly.
+Ransomware can also be classified as one type of APT attack where malware penetrates inside your system, and as the days pass, it starts to encrypt all of your files slowly.

 - There can be cases where a hacker with a very bad mindset may take all the demanded money but still don’t give the decryption key.